Here at North Burnett Regional Council, we know how important your pet is to you.

 - bee hives.

-North Burnett Regional Council receives numerous complaints regarding nuisance noise from barking dogs.
+The North Burnett Regional Council receives numerous complaints a year regarding nuisance noise from barking dogs.
 Approaching the dog’s owner first in a neighbourly manner and discussing your concerns with them can sometimes easily resolve this type of complaint.

 The dog’s owner may not realise that the barking is causing an annoyance to other people.